 Foreword by Ian Gilbert.

 Learning a new language has the power to transform a life, as well as help break down the barriers that seem to be re-emerging between nations, cultures and people.

 In the UK, MFL teaching has always had to battle with the ‘everyone speaks English’ argument, not to mention that, for so many, all that remains of their years learning a foreign language is bitte, por favor or s’il vous plaît.

 But with teachers like Independent Thinking Associate Crista Hazell at the front of the class, things can be very different.

-Drawing on her many years of experience as an MFL teacher, head of department and senior leadership team member, Crista takes teachers on a tour of how to get the teaching of a new language right.
-From how to hook students in the minute they enter the classroom to ensuring that the vocabulary sticks, Crista shares tips, techniques and inspirational ideas geared to help teachers build confidence, increase enjoyment and improve outcomes as they take their MFL teaching to a whole new level.
+Drawing on her many years of experience as an MFL teacher and head of department, Crista shares tips, techniques and inspirational ideas geared to help teachers build confidence, increase enjoyment and improve outcomes as they take their MFL teaching to a whole new level.